FAQs

 Are there social dances as well as classes?

 We organise 5 dances throughout the year on Saturday evenings at various venues.
-We have a live band at two of these events, one in November and at our end of season Annual Dance in May, and this really adds to the enjoyment of dancing together with many friends from around the area.
+We have a live band at four of these events and this really adds to the enjoyment of dancing together with many friends from around the area.
 We have a Bring and Share supper, so there’s always a lovely selection of food at the interval.

 Details of the dances are available on the Events page.
 You’ll find a flyer, and dance cribs together with a link to watch Youtube videos of the dances involved, so that you can see what’s coming up.